graceyehyunkim/CodePathWk8/README.md

 ## Notes

-CSRF has not been demonstrated in my class as of now.
 Red's second vulnerability is concluded upon process of elimination.